ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 Today i decided that i want to play with USB.
 I also ordered a Flipper Zero but i'm waiting to receive it.
 I might buy a HackRF one too (and renew my ham radio license).

-I just installed writesider EAP and using it to write this.
+I just installed Writerside EAP and using it to write this.

 Nothing much on the cybersec front.
 Busy with work and stuff. (like getting my motorcycle licence <3 )